Synthetixio/synpress/DEPLOYMENT.md

 3. Verify all the `package.json` and `CHANGELOG.md` files that were changed by the previous command.

-4. Run `pnpm build`
+4. Run `pnpm build` in root

+5. Run `pnpm build` in `./release/`

+6. Commit changes

-5. Publish the packages by running:
+7. Publish the packages by running:

 ```bash
 # You might have to run this command twice if it fails to publish the `@synthetixio/synpress` package on the first run.